AdriaanVanOs/FreePascal-patches/README.md

-See the Readme.rtf file for a full information.
+See the Readme.rtf file for full description.
 See the Downoad.md file for an installer package URL.